jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 <img src="Media/1.jpg" width=50% height=50% alt = "Connection" title="Connection">

+### Alternative Connection: Gears
+Alternatively, the motor and micrometer can be connected using push fit gears.
+An easy way to fabricate these would be to laser cut them from acrylic sheet.
+If you would like to do this, the design files for said gears are provided in the design folder.
+The slot in the motor mounted gear is deliberately undersized so it can be filed to a close push fit and the inner diameter of the micrometer gear should be adjusted for the specific micrometer you see using.

 ## Device Operation

 After powering the pico, the device should automatically produce it's own wireles access point that can be connected to with a phone or computer in the usual way.
 After this, open any web browser and enter 192.168.4.1.
 This will take you to a form that will allow you to control the motor remotely.